kartik3110/PickaFilm/README.md

 # PickaFilm

-### A one-page movie app using The Movie Database API.
+### A movie companion app using The Movie Database API.